Return To Open Pro Competitions (Part 2: The Jaca World Professional Championships)

 Lorna (like myself) is a firm believer that events such as these are IMPORTANT and can totally happen again.
 "The PSA is so brainwashed by the ISU system that it's really hard to get them to support it.
 If they aren't running it, it's really hard to get them to be supportive.
 It's all politics - political power," she acknowledged.
 "All you need is one rink."
 She made a really good point I agree with completely.
 She pointed out that with things like YAS (Young Artists Showcase) which are done online primarily with the exception of the final, a lot of the leg work in organizing an event like this can be done ahead of time.
 You can accept applications online, do biographies of the skaters online and have the skating at a live event in a rink donated for a week, for instance.
 "We would want people like Stephane Lambiel, Daisuke Takahashi - but they don't have to be champions," she said.
 She also explained that skaters participating in a revival of an event like this would have to be true professionals and not be competing in ISU events.
 In other words, this would not be a pro-am.
 She made another great point that "there are so many more skaters than there ever was.
 A lot won't do it unless they get paid a fortune.
 It should be more honor than money, to get it started at least".
 She explained that when she competed and won in 1974, she paid her own flight and that for something like reviving an open professional competition to work, at first the right thing to do would be to ask skaters to maybe pay their hotel expenses or get a rink donated for a week.
 It would have to start small.
 We talked more about the skaters that an event like this would need to attract.
 Names we both threw out there (in addition to Lambiel and Takahashi) including Jeffrey Buttle, Jeremy Abbott, Emanuel Sandhu, Joannie Rochette, Shawn Sawyer, Misha Ge, Nicole Bobek and Shae-Lynn Bourne.
 Lorna pointed out that professional competition shouldn't be about who lands a quad and that someone like Shae-Lynn Bourne "can skate an AMAZING program without a jump at all!"
 For the very first champion of this event to say how much she'd like to see something like this resurface and help the sport grow speaks volumes about the open mind that people need to have about the way the sport is developing artistically and that reviving professional competition is only a pipe dream if people accept it as one.
 "Anything you can imagine, you can make a reality," said Lorna Brown, a beautiful skater who toured the world with one of the most artistic skaters of all time, the legendary John Curry.

-Ten years later in 1984, Romania's Simone Grigorescu-Alexander bested 13 other skaters from 7 other countries to win the World Professional Championships in Jaca, Spain.
-The year previous she unfortunately had to withdraw and before that, in her visit in 1982, she finished 2nd out of 20 competitors.
+Ten years later in 1984, Romania's Simone Grigorescu-Alexander bested thirteen other skaters from seven other countries to win the World Professional Championships in Jaca, Spain.
+The year previous she unfortunately had to withdraw and before that, in her visit in 1982, she finished second out of twenty competitors.
 Her fourth and final visit came during the last year the competition was held when it was revived for a final time in 1998 following the Nagano Olympics.
 "The last time I participated was years later and it was only for the joy of participation and not so much for the sake of the competition," explained Simone.
 "Jaca was a very special place and the championship was like no other I have ever taken place in.
 Very unique experience, very unique people and a wonderful feeling of collaboration and sharing rather than the elitist feeling lots of other pro championships have had.
 I miss it dearly and Pablo, its creator and driving force (he passed away much too early, years ago)."
 She elaborated on the feeling of comradery amongst the skaters participating.
 "In Jaca, though you were competing against one another, it felt like a team where everyone is pulling for everyone to skater their best performance and win the hearts of the judges and the crowd!
 Very special indeed!"

-Sebastien Britten competing in the 1998 World Pro Championships in Jaca
+Canadian Champion Sebastien Britten competing in the 1998 World Pro Championships in Jaca

 Simone Grigorescu-Alexander offered some insight into the way the Jaca event was judged.
 "We had to skate a short and a long program.
 I think the short did have some requirements that were modeled after the competitive system of those times, like: one solo jump, one two jump combination, one Axel type jump, solo spin, combination spin and footwork sequence...perhaps three spins.
 Too long ago to remember.
 Rules, but very loose ones.
 The long program was whatever you wanted it to be!
 As far as I can remember, we were judged on various elements such as jumps and spins, choreography, musicality, interpretation, footwork and such.
 I do not remember how many exactly.
 Robin Cousins was a judge one year and may remember.
 Then, the last mark consisted of a group of 10 local people who were not knowledgeable about skating and their vote made up the popular vote.
 If you were able to entertain the locals, you could get a perfect 10 even if you performed no jumps or spins.
 The great thing about Jaca is that entertainment was the name of the game.
 We had no requirements that boxed the performer into a rigid and strict format.
 We had total freedom to create whatever we as artists felt would entertain the crowd.
 Yes, if you wanted to get decent marks in jumps and spins and in footwork and such you needed to show those elements but you knew that those were only a couple of marks...
 I have seen beautiful and engaging performances without any jumps and I have seen performances that had me roaring with laughter!
 These did not perhaps win but the prize money was minimal, thus you went to Jaca for the experience and perhaps to get a title...
 Mostly for the experience and as a creative outlet.
 Most performances that won combined all aspects of skating entertainment to win the judges and the public: jumps, spins, footwork, great musicality and musical interpretation of the piece, great choreography and were able to create a character that the public would enjoy!
 So much fun!
 I still have video from my last competition, of the men's event as I was already done.
 I am amazed at the quality of entertainment even to this day!"